 The Company's leadership structure, within its Board, consists of a Chairman of the Board, two Vice Chairmen of the Board, an Independent Lead Director, an Audit Committee, a Corporate Governance/Nominating Committee and a Compensation Committee.
-The Independent Lead Director also serves on the Audit Committee, the Compensation Committee and as Chairman of the Corporate Governance/Nominating Committee.
+The Independent Lead Director also serves on the Audit Committee and the Compensation Committee.
 All Committee members satisfy the independence requirements under the Nasdaq rules.
 The Company's Bylaws permit the positions of Chairman of the Board and Chief Executive Officer to be held by the same person; however, the Board believes these roles and their attendant responsibilities should be separate and fulfilled by two separate individuals.
 The Company believes having separate roles allows its Board to effectively provide guidance to and oversight of its management.
-In 2005, the Corporate Governance/Nominating Committee recommended and the Board approved the appointment of David O'Reilly to serve in the role of Chairman of the Board of the Company.
-In 2017, the Corporate Governance/Nominating Committee recommended and the Board approved the appointment of Greg Henslee to serve in the role of Executive Vice Chairman of the Board of the Company, subject to his election as a director at Company's Annual Shareholders' Meeting on May 8, 2018.

-Theses appointments were made in recognition of the substantial roles Mr. O'Reilly and Mr. Henslee play in the development of the Company's strategic initiatives.
-Effective May 8, 2018, Greg D. Johnson will be promoted to Chief Executive Officer and Co-President.
+In 2005, the Corporate Governance/Nominating Committee recommended, and the Board approved, the appointment of David O'Reilly to serve in the role of Chairman of the Board approved, the appointment of Greg Henslee to serve in the role of Executive Vice Chairman of the Board of the Company.
+These appointments were made in recognition of the substantial roles Mr. O'Reilly and Mr. Henslee play in the development of the Company's strategic initiatives.